vutoff/devops-programme/M1-4-2-CI-Practice/README.md

 # GitHub Actions Practice

+## Prerequisites

+- Organize your git repo to follow the guidelines provides in the presentation

 ## Task description

 Create a GitHub Actions pipeline that runs on commit to a feature branch (i.e. not `main`) and performs the following checks on our simple Flask app repository.